https://1000oaksbarrel.com/blog/

 What's remarkable about the barrel, even more so than the wheel, is that it's been around for about 5,000 years virtually unchanged.
 The only modern adaptation has been to use metal hoops instead of wooden ones to hold the barrel's staves together.

 The earliest depiction of a barrel is on the walls of the tomb of an Egyptian official who lived in about the 3rd millennium BC.
-His tomb shows a barrel, which was probably made from palm wood and held together by wooden hoops.
-It was being used to measure grain of some kind, which is another key use of a barrel: to provide standard measures.
-Oil is still measured in barrels, as oil was stored and measured in whiskey barrels when oil fields were discovered in Pennsylvania in 1859.
+Oil is still measured in barrels today, a tradition that started when oil was stored and measured in whiskey barrels during the Pennsylvania oil boom of 1859.

 Barrels conquer the world

-While we may not know for sure who invented the barrel, we do know that the Romans helped to spread the use of barrels around the world.
-By the time the Romans conquered Egypt in 30BC, barrels were being used in both countries.
-The Romans had found even more uses for them.
-They turned them into weapons of war by filling them with burning pitch and firing them at their enemy using giant catapults.
-It was a bull's-eye if one landed on the building that held the enemy's store of gunpowder... being held in barrels, of course.
+While we may not know for sure who invented the barrel, we do know that the Romans helped to spread their use.
+The Romans even turned them into weapons of war, filling them with burning pitch to be fired from giant catapults.

 The Creation of Cooperages